 Ragi can be given to babies from 6 months after introducing a few vegetable purees or fruit purees and rice.
 When you introduce Ragi to your baby, you can make ragi porridge with extracted milk from whole ragi millet or plain ragi porridge with homemade ragi flour.
 Make sure to cook the ragi thoroughly for at least 10 minutes; otherwise, it may result in loose motion in babies.

-Start with this 1 tbsp of ragi porridge and check whether the baby shows an allergic reaction.
+Start with this 1 tablespoon of ragi porridge and check whether the baby shows an allergic reaction.
 Check it for three days, and if the baby is not allergic to it, you can increase the amount gradually.
 Once the baby is doing good with it, you can combine with other foods and introduce other ragi recipes listed in the post.

 How to select and store Ragi for Baby Food